thuongtruong1009/Snake-Game-OOP/README.md

 ## 💻 We used
 + Java Core 8 and Java Swing basic.
-+ Function, loop, algorithms in Java.
++ Function, loop, algorithms, implement, extend, Thread in Java.
++ UML diagram in programming.
 + Refferent on StackOverflow and Youtube BroCode chanel.
 + Thank you [@TP-O](https://github.com/TP-O) supported us in this project.